outdreamer/build-a-cure-1/docs/core_analysis/base.md

         - changing systematization based on randomness
         - changing object change based on a changeable interface (change stack, like changing orientation of an object within a system that is changing)
         - changing change types (variance leak, variance cascades/activation, variance injection, compounding variance, variance approaching an interface, variance distribution)

+        - does a change increase or reduce change sources?

         - as change increases, what change objects (types/rules/rates/direction) alter position/connection/distance/existence?
           - what else changes